GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Repositories do contain projects in several different programming languages or a mix of: `Java` `VB.Net` `C#` `python` `JavaScript` `jQuery` `HTML/CSS` `shell`.

-There is a lot of information and descriptions, some intended for Industrial Automation and some for general / personal use.
+There is a lot of information and descriptions, some intended for Industrial Automation and some for general or personal use.
 All is good as an educational resource as well.

 # Mozilla Firefox screenshot